syedumerahmedcode/kubernetes/README.md

 **kubernetes-dashboard**: This is only specific with minikube.
 One would not see this in a standard cluster.

 - What are the use cases?
+- Resources are grouped and provided a better overview when using namespaces.
+For example 'database' anemspace or 'monitoring' namespace.
+- Another use case is when the same application is accessed via multiple teams.
+Here, alos, having team based namespace is a good way forward.
+This way, teams can avoid the scenario where the components of first team are (unintentionally) overwritten by other teams.
+- One more use case is when Staging and Deployment are done on the same resource.
+Now, the namespaces can be according to the stage of the rollout of the product.
+Also, the different stages can still refer the same utility services (present under nginx or elastic search namespaces). this also applies for Blue/green deployment.

 - How namespace work and how to use it?